railwayapp/docs/src/docs/reference/volumes.md

 ## Limits

-At the moment, there are limits on the maximum size of a volume.
+Volumes have a max size based on the type of plan you are on.
 This may change after the priority boarding period.

-- For individuals, the maximum size of the volume allowed is **1GB**.
-- For teams, the maximum size of the volume allowed is **20GB**.
+- Trial and Hobby plans: **10GB**
+- Pro and team plans: **50GB**

+Please reach out if you need more space.

 ## Pricing

 You are only charged for the amount of storage used by your volumes.
-The selected volume size just indicates the maximum amount of available storage.
-However, each volume requires a small amount of space to store metadata about the filesystem, so the actual usable space will be slightly less than the selected size.
+Each volume requires a small amount of space to store metadata about the filesystem, so a new volume will start with a small amount of space used.

 Volumes are billed at **$0.25 / GB**, billed monthly.